 Authors and composers have long held "moral rights" in their work.
 These rights are extended to performers, for performances occurring after the related amendments come into force.

 Moral rights include the right to the integrity of the work (the performance), including the right not to have the work associated with a service or product where that would prejudice the performer's reputation.
 Moral rights also include the right to be associated with the performance by name or to remain anonymous; this right applies "if it is reasonable in the circumstances".
 Moral rights may not be assigned, but may be waived in whole or in part.
 Moreover, an assignment of copyright in a performance does not by itself constitute a waiver of any moral rights.

-Waivers of performers' moral rights will introduce some new requirements for those dealing with copyrighted works.
-Standard agreements relating to performers' rights will require revision to ensure that the performer's waiver is addressed.
+Waivers of performers' moral rights introduce some new requirements for those dealing with copyrighted works.
+Standard agreements relating to performers' rights now require revision to ensure that the performer's waiver is addressed.
 Perhaps more challenging will be obtaining waivers where large groups of musicians perform, since the waiver is individual to the performer.